Diversity, Equity and Inclusion can Contribute massively to the Social Pillar of ESG

 ~ extracted from an article by Harvard Business Review

-International organization, WeConnect, released the 2021 ranking of the world's top 10 companies that attach great importance to “Supplier Diversity and Social Procurement” policies:
+International organisation, WeConnect, released the 2021 ranking of the world's top 10 companies that attach great importance to “Supplier Diversity and Social Procurement” policies:

 In addition, we can easily find the “Supplier Diversity and Social Procurement” policies of other large international companies: